 I have noticed more recently how much business is changing.
 The changes are coming at breakneck speed and of course there’s no stopping change.
 I guess that’s a good thing.
 To be honest I really have no idea.
 Change by natural law is a constant and one thing we can be certain of.
 I suspect the noticeable changes in business has something to do with the rate of speed commerce is moving.

 Unfortunately, one of the consequences of rapid change in some areas is showing up as a lack of courtesy in business.
-This doesn’t seem to be evident as much with the neighborhood dry cleaner or the ever ready tow truck driver, but more in the the realm of business to business relationships.
+This doesn’t seem to be evident as much with lets say the top rated roofing companies Fayetteville NC has to offer, but more in the the realm of business to business relationships.
 Is it becoming the norm to treat fellow business owners with dismissive behavior – unless you need them?

 In a recent conversation with a friend in the cyber security business he related to me a story of an incident that he is finding more common than not.
 He and his colleagues were asked to introduce cyber security measures into an advertising firm that discovered that they were quite vulnerable to hacker attacks.
 After a pleasant meeting that lasted over the entire afternoon they parted company with a handshake and a promise of doing business together.